Baryon-driven decontraction in Milky Way mass haloes: Simulations

 The EAGLE project \citep{Schaye.2015,Crain.2015} is a suite of hydrodynamical cosmological simulations that follow the formation and evolution of cosmic structure from $\Lambda$CDM initial conditions assuming the cosmological parameter values from \citet{Planck_Collaboration.2014}.
 They were performed using a modified version of the P-Gadget3 code \citep{Volker.2005} that incorporates subgrid prescriptions for the physics relevant to galaxy formation and evolution: radiative cooling \citep{Wiersma.2009}, photoheating, star formation and evolution \citep{Schaye.2004,Schaye.2008}, stellar feedback \citep{Dalla_Vecchia.2012}, black hole seeding \citep{Springel.2005,Booth.2009}, its subsequent growth and stochastic, thermal AGN feedback.
 The values of the parameters used in modelling these processes were set by requiring a good match to the observed $z = 0.1$ galaxy stellar mass function, the distribution of galaxy sizes and the amplitude of the central black hole mass {\em vs} stellar mass relation.
 Once calibrated in this way, EAGLE reproduces a number of population statistics \citep{Schaller.2015,Ludlow.2017}.

 In this work we use the higher mass resolution version of EAGLE (see \citealt{Crain.2015} for details), in which the subgrid physics parameters were recalibrated to account for the increased mass resolution.
 This simulation follows $2 \times 752^{3}$ particles in a volume 25~Mpc on a side.
 This resolution corresponds to dark matter and gas particle masses of $1.21 \times 10^{6} \, \Msun$ and $2.26\times10^{5}\,\Msun$, respectively.
 The maximum physical Plummer-equivalent gravitational softening length is 325 parsecs.
-There are a total of 405 temporal outputs between redshifts $z = 20$ and $z = 0$, which provide adequate time resolution to study the processes of interest in this work.
+There are a total of 405 temporal outputs between redshifts $z = 20$ and $z = 0$, corresponding to a time resolution of $\sim$60\,Myrs.
+This provides adequate time resolution to study the processes of interest in this work.

 To identify cosmic structures, we assign particles into distinct groups according to the friends-of-friends (FoF) percolation algorithm \citep{Davis.1985}.
 Each group is made up of particles that are within 0.2 times the mean interparticle separation from one another.
 Gravitationally bound substructure is found with the SUBFIND algorithm \citep{Springel.2001}, which, using particle velocity and position information, identifies self-bound structures within a larger FoF group.
 We follow the time evolution of the SUBFIND groups by identifying their main progenitor.
 This is achieved by cross-matching a subset of the most bound particles between consecutive time outputs.